GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	waits indefinitely.

-	A timeout should be large enough to mostly transfer the objects to the other side.
+	A timeout should be large enough to mostly transfer the objects from the other side.
 1 second may be too small for larger projects, especially over a WAN link, while 10-30 seconds is a much more reasonable timeout value.

 	Defaults to 0 seconds, wait indefinitely.

 remote.NAME.rescheduleDelay
-:	Delay when rescheduling a fetch operation due to an in-flight push
+:	Delay when rescheduling a fetch operation due to an in-flight fetch
 	running for the same project.

 	Cannot be set to a value lower than 3 seconds to avoid a tight loop